emqxarchive/emqx-docs-en/source/faq.rst

     tcp 0 0 0.0.0.0:63703 0.0.0.0:* LISTEN 16745/beam.smp
     tcp 0 0 0.0.0.0:1883 0.0.0.0:* LISTEN 16745/beam.smp

-They are opened by erlang nodes.
+These TCP Ports are opened by EMQ X nodes.

 The TCP port 4369 is for erlang port mapping, and the *random ports* are communication ports for distributed erlang.
 All of these ports must be allowed to other nodes in the same cluster, by configuring your firewall.

 You may need to limit the *random ports* in a range, after that you can then allow this range of TCP ports in your firewall.
 For example, you could limit the range to 6369~6379 by following config in the emqx.conf::